Genshii8/skyhold.gg/docs/Contributing to skyhold.gg.md

 ### skyhold.gg Dropbox Folder

 The Dropbox folder is where the full contents of the project are stored.

+You need to have the Dropbox desktop app installed.

 Take a look through it and see how things are organized.